 I had been looking for an image of roses to paint for quite a while.
-My father grew them around a bird bath and a man down the street from us dedicated his back yard to them.
+My father grew them around a bird bath and a man named Ross, down the street from us dedicated his back yard to roses.
 These white roses sitting in a bird bath presented themselves and finally I had my subject already posed and ready to paint.

 While walking through Olbrich Gardens Bolz Conservatory, I fell in love with this exotic orchid (left).
 It’s delicate lining and blend of pale greens and burgundies, the unusual curly petals and of course, it’s ruby slipper.
 The two blooms tucked together at first deterred me from painting it, but then I decided to paint it that way to see if you would look twice.